-As at December 31, 2021 and 2020, no impairment losses were recognized in goodwill.
+As at December 31, 2022 and 2021, no impairment losses were recognized in goodwill.
 See Note 11.

-b) Customer bases
+ii.
+Customer bases

-Intangible assets acquired during 2021 that were not in a business combination were recorded at acquisition cost.
+Intangible assets acquired during 2022 that were not in a business combination were recorded at acquisition cost.
 Intangible assets acquired in a business combination are valued at their fair value at the date of purchase.
 The main intangible assets recognized by the acquisitions is the subscriber portfolio, which according to the study carried out has a useful life of approximately four years.
 They are amortized on a straight-line basis.
 See Note 12.

-c) Trademarks and patents
+iii.
+Trademarks and patents